boutros/matsu/README.md

 * Subqueries not supported yet
 * Property path syntax not supported yet
 * Specifying variables with `VALUES` in data block not possible yet
+* Federated queries (SERVICE keyword) to supported yet

-There might be other limitations, especially with complex, nested queries.
+There might be other limitations, especially when dealing with SPARQL expressions.
 But most, if not all of the limitations can be circumvented by interpolating raw strings into the query with the `raw` function.

 ## Todos
 * Sparql update